aweymo-ui/aerial_timelapse/content/3_gee.md

     .sort('system:time_start'); // Ensure chronological order
 ```

-Moving  to line 28, another complication that I encountered was that not all of the satellite photographs that capture part of the area necessarily cover all of it, so some of the early iterations of this script had little slivers of the terrain that were unhelpful in understanding geographic change over time.
-To solve this I am asking in code for just the largest image for each year to balance getting the best coverage with the best yield of images.
-Starting around line 41, we are asking in code to assemble these images chronologically from earliest to most recent and compile them in a video format and export them in red, green and blue color formatting.
+Moving ahead, I encountered another complication: not all satellite photographs that capture parts of the area offer complete coverage, leaving distracting gaps in some of the earlier iterations of the code.
+To address this, I adjusted the code to request only the largest image for each year, ensuring optimal coverage and a better yield of images.
+A little farther down in the script, we are assembling these images chronologically, from earliest to most recent, and compiling them into a video format for export in red, green, and blue (RGB) color formatting.

 ```
  // Function to prepare images for video export and add date metadata